wasm-ecosystem/wasm-compiler/docs/implementation_details/Multi-value.md

 ### multi-values for branch instructions

-For branch instruction, we should consume the stack values depending on the branch target, and then emit the code to load the stack values to the stack slots (which reserved before, accroding to the Wasm ABI).
+For branch instruction, we should consume the stack values depending on the branch target, and then emit the code to load the stack values to the stack slots (which reserved before, according to the Wasm ABI).

 1. branch to block with `blocktype: [t1*] -> [t2*]`, we should consume [t2*], because branch to the block means branch to the block end.
 1. branch to loop with `blocktype: [t1*] -> [t2*]`, we should consume [t1*], because branch to the loop means branch to the loop start.